2023 Elsa Goveia Book Prize Winners:

-The Association of Caribbean Historians (ACH) is pleased to announce the winner of the 2019 Elsa Goveia Book Prize book in recognition of excellence in the field of Caribbean history, Randy Browne for his latest book entitled, Surviving Slavery in the British Caribbean (University of Pennsylvania Press, 2017).
+The Association of Caribbean Historians is pleased to announce that the winners of the 2023 Elsa Goveia Book Prize in recognition of excellence in the field of Caribbean history are: Adriana Chira (Emory University), for Patchwork Freedoms: Law, Slavery, and Race Beyond Cuba’s Plantations (Cambridge University Press, 2022), AND Tessa Murphy (Syracuse University), for The Creole Archipelago: Race and Borders in the Colonial Caribbean (University of Pennsylvania Press, 2021).

-The following extract of the citation was read during our Annual General Meeting (AGM) on May 30:
+The following citations were read during our Annual General Meeting (AGM) on June 15:

 In Patchwork Freedoms: Law, Slavery, and Race beyond Cuba’s Plantations (Cambridge University Press, 2022), Adriana Chira probes an extensive but little-known archive of legal documents to analyze how Afro-descendent rural cultivators negotiated liberty and landholding rights in nineteenth-century Santiago de Cuba.
 Her meticulous research demonstrates how protracted struggles against local legal institutions blurred the lines between enslavement and freedom.
 Chira argues that it was these gradual, lengthy, community-based processes, coupled with the flexibility of customary law, rather than innovations from above, that allowed these landholders to carve out spaces of greater autonomy.
 Patchwork Freedoms is an important counterpoint to scholarship that emphasize freedoms gained through Atlantic and circum-Caribbean mobility or formal processes of abolition and emancipation.
 It is essential reading for scholars of Atlantic world slavery, legal regimes, and agrarian societies.